ndiego/social-sharing-block/readme.txt

 1. You have a couple options:
 	* Go to Plugins &rarr; Add New and search for "Social Sharing Block".
 Once found, click "Install".
-	* Download the Social Sharing Block plugin from wordpress.org and make sure the folder us zipped.
+	* Download the Social Sharing Block plugin from wordpress.org and make sure the folder is zipped.
 Then upload via Plugins &rarr; Add New &rarr; Upload.
     * Open the block inserter within the Block Editor (Gutenberg) and search for "icon".
-The plugin should appear and allow you to it install directly.
+The plugin should appear and allow you to install it directly.
 Skip steps 2 and 3.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Search for the block within the Block Editor (Gutenberg) and begin using.
+3. Search for the block within the Block Editor (Gutenberg) and begin using the block.

 == Screenshots ==

 1. Social icons default to their appropriate brand colors.
 Easily choose your own icon and background colors using the block controls.
-2. The Social Sharing Block include three different styles and the ability to show/hide labels.
+2. The Social Sharing Block includes three different styles and the ability to show/hide labels.
-3. Effortlessly configure social icons to suite your needs with extensive layout, orientation, and size controls.
+3. Effortlessly configure social icons with extensive layout, orientation, and size controls to suit your needs.

 == Changelog ==

+= 1.0.0 - 2024-01-02 =

+**Fixed**

+- The correct icon and label are now displayed in the Editor when registering a custom block variation for a new social service.
+Thanks @gaambo for helping resolve [this issue](https://github.com/ndiego/social-sharing-block/pull/23).
+- Custom labels are now displayed in the Editor when set.
+- The default label will now be shown on the front end when a custom label is empty.

 = 0.9.0 - 2023-08-13 =